Introduction to Play Writing:

 “An Exploration into Sharing Your Experiences in Narrative Form for Others to Enjoy, be Challenged, and be Inspired.” - Sean

-Join award winning performer, writer and composer Sean Joseph Choo in a workshop exploring writing, performance, and the creative process.
-Learn about the roles and responsibilities as a writer, pacing, and how to create a monologue through the art of story telling.
+Let Sean help you discover your writer's voice!
+Join award-winning performer, writer, and composer Sean-Joseph Choo in a workshop exploring writing, performance, and the creative process.
+In this class for beginning writers, learn about the roles and responsibilities of a writer as we explore how to create a monologue through the art of story-telling.
+Find the truth in your own story as you work with Sean to craft your monologue.

 Sean-Joseph Choo is an actor, composer, and writer based in Honolulu, Hawai'i.
 He is interested in stories of the unheard, the unseen, and the unknown, and likes to imagine how the topics of religion, queerness, and culture intersect and conflict, and how they can be dramatized.
 Sean is dedicated to stories that are born from and belong to Hawai'i.